carlag-raft/raft-exercise/README.md

      - highlight the product’s benefits for the company

 Day 2
+Time: 1 hour
+Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
+Goal: Project Goals and Objectives

+1. Scope and Deliverables (30 minutes)
+   - The product owner shares high-level goals, priorities, and deliverables for the project
+   - Discussion of project high-level goals, priorities, and deliverables
+2. State what must happen for the project to be considered successful (30 minutes)
+   - Define sucess criteria

+Day 3
 Time: 3 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
-Goal: Project Goals and Objectives (what is the project going to do)
+Goal: What is the project going to do

-1. Product Owner sets forth goals of the project (15 minutes)
-2. Group discusses project’s priorities (15 minutes)
-3. Scope and Deliverables (30 minutes)
-   - The product owner shares high-level goals for the project over the coming period
-   - Discussion of project deliverables
-4. Group collaborates to come up with some initial high level requirements (1 and 1/2 hours)
+1. Group collaborates to come up with some initial high level requirements (3 hours)
    - Group discusses some functional and non-functional requirements
    - Group further discusses and reviews scope areas
    - Design and Architectural Review
-5. State what must happen for the project to be considered successful (30 minutes)
-   - Define sucess criteria
+   - Create user Personas
+   - User Story Mapping
+   - Write and prioritise a few user stories

 Day
 Time: 1 hour